saarangbond/Cpp-Projects/README.md

 # C-Projects
-A collection of my c++ projects and some USACO exercises.
+A collection of my c++ projects and USACO exercises.